jrosdahl/iflipb/README.md

 You can give a prefix argument to `iflipb-next-buffer` to make it flip between more buffers.
 See the documentation of the variables `iflipb-ignore-buffers` and `iflipb-always-ignore-buffers` for how to change this.

+`iflipb-kill-buffer` is designed to be bound to `C-x k`.
+It behaves like `kill-buffer` but keeps iflipb's buffer list state so that it's possible to kill a buffer and then advance to the next buffer without starting all over again.

 Installation